sgbstats/election-returns/README.md

 If you have any issues please raise an issue here or email sbate[at]mcrlibdems.uk and I will try and help.

-### Maybe save the files in the tutorial folder and have a go before you use actual candidate names etc.
+### Maybe save the Dummy Candidates file and have a go before you use actual candidate names etc.

 ## Important

 If you are an agent and you use this software/scripts, we/I take no responsibility for any errors within excel/pdf files.
 It is you duty and responsibility to ensure that all election returns are correct beofre submitting them.

+If you have found these tools helpful then please consider a donation to the [Manchester Lib Dems](www.mcrlibdems.uk/donate).

 ## Before you start